brooklynrail/brooklynrail-platform/content/events/2022/12/edward-hoppers-new-york.md

 ---
 title: Edward Hopper's New York
-deck: Featuring Sam Messer, Danielle McKinney, Rildey Howard, and Jason Rosenfeld, with Victoria Chang
+deck: Featuring Sam Messer, Danielle McKinney, Ridley Howard, and Jason Rosenfeld, with Victoria Chang
 summary: Artists Sam Messer, Danielle McKinney, and Ridley Howard join Rail Editor-at-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry